-When I started planning our 6-day getaway for July, I knew I wanted to visit Namibia.
-The country is HUGE and has several great choices: safari in the Etosha Park in the north, the famous Skeleton Coast and the Namib-Naukluft Park in the south are the main ones.
-Since we only had 6 days off we had to focus on one region only, and I do not regret our choice for one second.
+When I started planning our 6-day getaway for July, I knew I wanted to visit Namibia and the Namib Desert.
+The country is huge and has several great choices: safari in the Etosha Park in the north, the famous Skeleton Coast and the Namib-Naukluft Park in the south are the main ones.
+Since we only had 6 days off we had to focus on one region only, and I do not regret our choice of visiting the Namib Desert for one second.

-To get to the Park region we rented a car at Windhoek airport and drove for five hours on mostly gravel roads.
+To get to the Park region we rented a car at Windhoek Airport and drove for five hours on mostly gravel roads.
 I highly recommend renting a SUV or the drive can get uncomfortable.
 I cannot get enough of my Namibian days, and can’t wait to go back to explore the rest of the country.
-However, if you have a few days, I highly recommend taking this trip to the desert.
+However, if you have a few days, I highly recommend taking this trip to the Namib Desert.
 Here are the five main reasons why.

 After visiting Dune 45 our guide continues the drive into soft sand.
 He parks in the Sossusvlei area and we start our 15-minute walk in the dunes towards the dead river.
 The dry trees and white ground contrast with the orange and yellow dunes and the deep blue sky that surround it.
 I don’t think I have ever seen such a gorgeous landscape in my life; the pictures do not prepare you for how spectacular and grand it is.

 We walked around for about an hour admiring the shapes of the 600-year-old leafless branches and the peace this remote place brings.
 The shadows change slightly and the scenery changes with it.
 I don’t think there are words to describe the beauty of this place.
-The dunes here can reach 300 meters: that’s equivalent to a building with approximately 100 floors.
+The dunes here in the Namib Desert can reach 300 meters: that’s equivalent to a building with approximately 100 floors.

 The airplane ride was out of this world and took us above and in between (yes, in between!!) the dunes.
-We saw animals running around in the desert and the changing colors of the landscape were more obvious from above.
+We saw animals running around in the Namib Desert and the changing colors of the landscape were more obvious from above.
 Again, there are no words to describe it.
-We chose the 45-minute tour, but I regret it.
+We chose the 45-minute tour, but I regret not doing a longer flight.
 We should have chosen the 1h30 tour that takes you over the Skeleton Coast as well.
 That, however, is something for our next visit for sure!

 4) CHEETAH MEET AND GREET